codeware-sthlm/nx-plugins/packages/nx-payload/README.md

 ### MongoDB, Postgres or Supabase?

-Payload has offlicial support for database adapters [MongoDB](https://www.mongodb.com/) and [Postgres](https://www.postgresql.org/about/).
+Payload has official support for database adapters [MongoDB](https://www.mongodb.com/) and [Postgres](https://www.postgresql.org/about/).

-This plugin support setting up of either one via option [`database`](#plugin-generators).
+This plugin supports setting up either one via the [`database`](#plugin-generators) option.

-> [Supabase](https://supabase.com/docs) should be setup using the Postgres adapter
+> [Supabase](https://supabase.com/docs) should be set up using the Postgres adapter

 Changing the adapter for a generated application must be done manually in `payload.config.ts`.

 > We don't want to infer opinionated complexity into Payload configuration

-Luckily it's fairly easy to change database and the required parts to replace are few.
+Fortunately, changing the database is straightforward, and only a few parts need to be replaced.

 ```ts
 // MongoDB @ payload.config.ts